Date completed: June 2017 (4 players). Succeeded escaping!

 Another suggestion we gave was to make the ending of the game slightly more “victorious” or evident.
 That was just because we were going so intensely about solving the puzzles (and there were quite a bit!) that once we found the artifact, we got surprised with our gamemaster Laura coming to greet us at the “entrance” of the cave!
 Also, if you decide to wear the artifact, remember to give it back to your GM!
 The same applies to the little portable timer you carry into the room.
 As it is a cave, there are no clocks on the wall, and you get this little countdown timer to control your minutes.
 Suffice to say that the timer went to a pizza place with us before we returned it… (*shame*)

 Like other rooms in Woodbury, The Curse of Kidd Island had a bonus puzzle which reduces eight minutes of your final time.
 We solved it, so our team finished the room in “36” minutes (instead of the actual 44min) and earned Gold magnet badges!
-It was probably the hardest of the three rooms we played on Woodbury on that day, and we are curious to return and play the new one, Leaper!
+It was probably the hardest of the three rooms we played on Woodbury on that day (the others being Little Playful Things and Wanted – Bandits).

 Out of the room